 This is the standard starter kit for children because it is inexpensive and smaller in size than a traditional drum kit.
 Although many older children play well on a full-sized set, a three-piece version is a better place to start until you know that the child really has a desire and ability to become a drummer.
 Young students with aptitude will develop the fundamentals of drumming in no time on a small kit like this.

-Try this model from Percussion Plus, which includes a bass drum, small tom, cymbal, and snare, smaller drumsticks, and the bass drum pedal.
-All of this is included for $199.99 plus shipping.
+- Try this model from Percussion Plus, which includes a bass drum, small tom, cymbal, and snare, smaller drumsticks, and the bass drum pedal.
+All of this is included for $112 with free shipping.

 Five-Piece Drum Sets